 It can clearly be seen in the graph that despite the temperature change increasing as the inlet air temperature of the outgoing airstream increases, the temperature change in the incoming and outgoing airstreams are not equal.
 The copper radial blades in the outgoing airstream conduct more thermal energy than is released in the incoming airstream.
 This shows that a significant amount of energy remains in the copper blades as it rotates around.
-By adding the values of air temperature change from each airstream together, the amount of thermal energy remaining in the radial blades can be calculated.
+By adding the values of air temperature change from each airstream together, the amount of thermal energy remains in the calculated.